Help File: Mark Descriptions

 magnetic locator

 Cadastral surveyors occasionally include magnetic material in or alongside the setting to aid in mark recovery.

-This is generally avoided for geodetic marks.
+UNSURE?
 Use a magnet to test.

 Mark Stability